Clover Home Leisure

 4. Circulate for several hours

-You’ll need to lower it using muriatic acid or dry acid (sodium bisulfate)
+Use muriatic acid or dry acid (sodium bisulfate).

 Steps: